owlbarn/tutorial/book/dataframe/README.md

 The dataframe functionality is implemented in Owl's [Dataframe](https://github.com/owlbarn/owl/blob/master/src/base/misc/owl_dataframe.mli) module.
 Owl views a dataframe as a collection of time series data, and each series corresponds to one column in the table.
 All series must have the same length and each has a unique column head.
 In the following, we use series and column interchangeably.

 Owl packs each series into a unified type called `series` and stores them in an array.
 As you can already see, dataframe is column-based so accessing columns is way more efficient than accessing rows.
-The Dataframe module only provides basic functionality to create, access, query, iterate the data in a frame.
+The Dataframe module only provides basic functionality to create, access, query, and iterate the data in a frame.
 We need to combine dataframe with the numerical functions in `Stats` module to reach its full capability.
 Essentially, Pandas is a bundle of table manipulation and basic statistical functions.

 ## Create Frames